 It should be noted that the fundamental problem in mechanism design and equilibrium under asymmetric information is the conflict between efficiency and incentive compatibility.
-The recent work of de Castro and Yannelis (2008, 2010) has made clear that this problem is inherent to the expected utility framework.
-However, once we consider a special form of the maximin expected utility of Gilboa and Schmeidler (1989), the conflict between efficiency and incentive compatibility ceases to hold-see details in de Castro and Yannelis (2010).
+The recent work by de Castro and Yannelis (2008, 2010) has discussed this problem in settings not restricted to the expected utility framework.
+Once we consider a special form of the maximin expected utility of Gilboa and Schmeidler (1989), the conflict between efficiency and incentive compatibility ceases to hold-see details in the study by de Castro and Yannelis (2010).

-In this paper we consider an asymmetric information economy where the agents have general non expected preferences and introduce new core and Walrasian equilibrium notions.
+In this paper, we consider an asymmetric information economy where the agents have general non-expected preferences and introduce new core and Walrasian equilibrium notions.
 We recapture the state contingent model of Arrow-Debreu but in terms of a much more general class of preferences.
-One of the advantages of our new modeling is that whenever we specialize the non expected utility to the maximin expected utility, we will guarantee that any maximin efficient allocation is incentive compatible.
+One of the advantages of our new modeling is that whenever we specialize the non-expected utility to the maximin expected utility, we will guarantee that any maximin efficient allocation is incentive compatible.
 Hence, any maximin core and maximin Walrasian equilibrium which is maximin efficient is also incentive compatible.

 According to the maximin core, agents maximize interim expected utility taking into account what is the worse possible state to occur.
 The latter works like a prevention mechanism for any coalition of agents, not to be cheated by any other coalition.
 Although agents in a coalition have their own private information, they do not need to share it.
-Specifically, each member of the coalition calculates his expected utility based on his own private information.
-In that sense this notion resembles the private core of Yannelis (1991), but there are two main differences: first allocations need not be measurable with respect to the private information of each individual and second the expected utility functional form is now different as we are using the maximin expected utility and not the subjective expected utility (SEU).
-A formal comparison of the two concepts is given in Section 3, which indicates that although those concepts are quite different, once we impose private information measurability on allocations and utility functions, both notions coincide.
+Specifically, each member of the coalition calculates her expected utility based on her own private information.
+In that sense, this notion resembles the private core of Yannelis (1991), but there are two main differences: first, allocations need not be measurable with respect to the private information of each individual and second, the expected utility functional form is now different as we are using the maximin expected utility and not the subjective expected utility (SEU).
+A formal comparison of the two concepts is given in Sect.
+3, which indicates that although those concepts are quite different, once we impose private information measurability on allocations and utility functions, both notions coincide.

 It should be noted that the private core results in allocations that are incentive compatible.
-However the private information measurability of allocations restricts the efficiency of the private core and although we have a solution of the consistency of efficiency and incentive compatibility, this solution amounts to "second best" efficiency.
+However, the private information measurability of allocations restricts the efficiency of the private core and although we have a solution of the consistency of efficiency and incentive compatibility, this solution amounts to "second best" efficiency.
 In other words, the private core does provide a solution to the inconsistency between efficiency and incentive compatibility, but there is a welfare loss associated with this solution.
 To the contrary, our approach provides a framework to analyze equilibrium notions which are first best efficient and also incentive compatible.

 Koutsougeras and Yannelis (1993) and Krasa and Yannelis (1994) suggest that for efficient contacts to be viable, they must be coalitional incentive compatible and not just individual incentive compatible.
 Of course, coalitional incentive compatible allocations are a fortiori individual incentive compatible.
-Thus, we will work with a notion of coalitional incentive compatibility which is an extension of the one of Krasa and Yannelis (1994), de Castro and Yannelis (2008) and de Castro and Yannelis (2010).
-We show that the maximin core notions introduced in this paper are maximin coalitional incentive compatible.
+Thus, we will work with a notion of coalitional incentive compatibility which is an extension of the one of Krasa and Yannelis (1994), de Castro and Yannelis (2008, 2010).
+We show that the maximin core notion introduced in this paper is maximin coalitional incentive compatible.

-Our paper also introduces a new Walrasian equilibrium notion (called maximin Walrasian equilibrium) which is also based on the maximin expected utility formulation.
-We prove that the maximin Walrasian equilibrium exists and belongs to the maximin core.
-Moreover, we show that under private information measurability assumptions on the allocations and on the random utility function, the standard Walrasian expectations equilibrium in the sense of Radner (1968) coincide with our maximin Walrasian expectation.
-In general, however, those concepts are quite different.
-It should be noted that Correia-da Silva and Hervés-Beloso (2009) were the first to study MEU into the Walrasian model, however their notion is different than ours.
+Our paper also introduces new Walrasian equilibrium notions that are based on the maximin expected utility formulation and proves their existence and efficiency.
+It should be noted that Correia-da Silva and Hervés-Beloso (2009) were the first to study MEU into the Walrasian model; however, their notion is different than ours.